François Arnaud (actor): Personal life

-On 20 September 2020, Arnaud came out as bisexual on his Instagram.
-Arnaud has previously dated Holliday Grainger, Evelyne Brochu and Sarah Gadon.
+On November 19, 2020, Arnaud came out as bisexual on his Instagram.
+In May 2023, he announced he had been dating actor Marc Bendavid for a year.

 Arnaud confesses to being a skeptical atheist who does not believe in the supernatural, but states that he still does not want it to get close to him.
 He regularly experiences sleep paralysis.
 He has a tattoo of a house on his back which is based on a drawing by Egon Schiele from 1912 called House with Bell Tower.

 Arnaud enjoys reading Sally Rooney novels such as Normal People and Conversations with Friends because they have the best ending sentences.

-E.T. is a childhood favourite of Arnaud's and he estimates he has seen it over four hundred times.
+E.T. is a childhood favourite of Arnaud's, and he estimates he has seen it over four hundred times.

-Arnaud can speak English, French and learnt Spanish in high school.
-He travelled to Latin America and had a Chilean girlfriend that helped him get a good handle of the Spanish language, he didn't use the language for a decade before working on The Borgias which required it.
+Arnaud speaks English and French, and learned Spanish in high school.
+He travelled to Latin America and had a Chilean girlfriend who helped him have better command of the Spanish language, though he did not use the language for a decade before working on The Borgias, which required it.